Gordon-Dry/REFUSE/README.md

     * Supporting hydrogen-oxygen ratios that are not state-of-the-art (i.e. more fuel rich engines with less capable regenerative cooling systems)
 * Supporting toxic RCS fuels, such as hydrazine
 * Supporting fuel classes that offer no gameplay value
+* Support interstellar mod, a future based mod that makes the game even more complex

 ## Currently supported propellant classes
 * Kerolox, otherwise known as Kerosene + LqdOxygen, or RP-1 + LqOxygen